Law, Mediation, and Organizations

 “Keeping Secrets with Confidentiality Agreements, Just Say No” ATLA TRIAL, Aug.
 1998.

 Maja’s interest in using dialogue to bridge differences and generate change landed her on other organizational boards.
-She currently sits on the Leadership Council of Convergence Center for Policy Resolution (www.convergencepolicy.org), whose mission is to convene people and groups with conflicting views to build trust, identify solutions, and form alliances for action on critical national issues.
-Additionally, she is a member of the National Leadership Council for Facing History and Ourselves (www.facinghistory.org) whose focus is to engage students of diverse backgrounds in an examination of racism, prejudice, and antisemitism in order to promote the development of a more humane and informed citizenry.
+Maja is a member of the National Leadership Council for Facing History and Ourselves (www.facinghistory.org), whose focus is to engage students of diverse backgrounds in an examination of racism, prejudice, and antisemitism in order to promote the development of a more humane and informed citizenry.

-Maja served on the Board of Trustees of World Affairs (www.worldaffairs.org) braiding the arts into its Global Philanthropy Forum.
-Maja served on the Board of Governors for the Angeles Arrien Foundation for Cross-Cultural Education and Research.
+Maja served on the Board of Convergence Center for Policy Resolution (www.convergencepolicy.org); the Board of Trustees of World Affairs (www.worldaffairs.org) braiding the arts into its Global Philanthropy Forum; and, the Board of Governors for the Angeles Arrien Foundation for Cross-Cultural Education and Research.
 The Foundation supported the preservation of the cultural heritage of indigenous traditions worldwide and sponsored collaborative projects between countries, professions, generations, and faiths.

-Maja was honored with a Spirit of Philanthropy Award as an outstanding philanthropist by the Association of Fundraising Professionals in 2016.
+Maja was honored by Convergence, Center for Policy Resolution in 2019 for her work on bridge building, collaborative leadership and philanthropy.
+She was also honored with a Spirit of Philanthropy Award by the Association of Fundraising Professionals in 2016.